fwilleke80/com_audioarchive/README.md

 `proc_open()` must be available when Audio Archive is expected to execute FFmpeg or FFprobe.
 Some hosting providers disable external process execution; the dashboard System Check reports this explicitly.

+Archive export and restore require the PHP ZIP extension and its `ZipArchive` class.
+The rest of Audio Archive remains available when that optional PHP extension is missing.

 ### FFmpeg and FFprobe binaries

 Audio Archive does not bundle FFmpeg or FFprobe executables.

 FFmpeg is optional but required for generating waveform peak data and spectral-analysis images.
-FFprobe is also detected by the System Check, but **Audio Archive 0.8.9 does not use FFprobe for metadata extraction or any other production operation**.
+FFprobe is also detected by the System Check, but **Audio Archive 0.9.5 does not use FFprobe for metadata extraction or any other production operation**.
 Duration, container, codec, embedded title, recording date, and related technical metadata are read by the bundled PHP media inspector.

 Recommended sources: